Harischandra359/Data-retrieval-manipulation/week14/feedback.md

 * Code written into functions where appropriate?
 * Appropriate comments with your code?
 * Generally easy to follow and undersand?

+**(-1) In your code, you repeated the same steps multiple times for each of the cms files.
+This could have been done with a loop to write more efficient code.
+If you had 100 files, writing code for each one would have been very tedious.